 - Pour the batter into the prepared pan.
 Use the spatula to ease the batter into corners.
 Let it sit for 5-7 minutes.

-- Bake the brownies at 180C for 25-30 minutes, or until the brownies are set and a cake tester or toothpick inserted comes out with moist crumbs and not wet dough.
+- Bake the brownies at 180C for 20-25 minutes, or until the brownies are set and a cake tester or toothpick inserted comes out with moist crumbs and not wet dough.
 Make sure you don’t overcook.
 Its better to underbake the brownies and remove from oven when the top is set but center is still little gooey.